• Flavor Over Fiber • Snap Bean Eating Quality • Recommended Snap Bean Varieties

 The Case for the Crooked Bean

-Two primary factors influence the eating quality of snap beans: flavor and fiber.
+Two primary characteristics govern the eating quality of beans: flavor and fiber.
 The more flavor the better, and the less fiber the better.

-Johnny's beans may not be quite as straight as your typical supermarket bean, but they are much tastier!
+Because we select first and foremost for flavor, Johnny's beans may not be quite as straight as your typical supermarket bean — but they are much more enjoyable!

 Here are some additional criteria that are important for us when selecting our snap beans (as well as other types of beans).